openshift/rosa/README.md

 ?
 Hostname:
 ?
 Mapping method: claim
 I: Configuring IDP for cluster 'rh-moa-test-cluster'
 I: Identity Provider 'github-1' has been created.
 You need to ensure that there is a list of cluster administrators defined.
-See 'moactl create user --help' for more information.
+See 'rosa create user --help' for more information.
 To login into the console, open https://console-openshift-console.apps.rh-test-org.z7v0.s1.devshift.org and click on github-1
 ```

 The IDP can take 1-2 minutes to be configured within your cluster.